 Trainers can use the content discussed in the sections as the basic material to help learners understand the critical importance of BCP, and how to apply it in their work to support effective staffing and workforce continuity.
-Trainers may need to adjust the content and provide examples related to respective industries of learners participating in the workshop.
+Trainers may need to adjust the content and relate examples of respective industries of the learners participating in the workshop.